santosh-gh/online-store-01/README.md

   ![Components](assets/Components.png)

+    # Docker Engine
-    1. Docker Engine - runs and manages containers.
+      - Runs and manages containers.
 It Contains
       - Docker Daemon: Runs in the background, manages images, containers, networks and volumes.
       - Docker Client/CLI: Tool to interact with the daemon.
       - REST API: Lets apps talk to Docker programmatically.

+    # Dockerfile
+      - A set of instructions (commands) used to build a Docker image.
+      - Each instruction adds a layer to the image.

-    2. Docker Images
+    # Docker Images
       - image is a file which contains dependencies, binaries and required configurations to run software inside a container.(static, read-only)
+      - Immutable (cannot be changed once built).

-    3. Docker Containers
+    # Docker Containers
       - A running instance of a Docker image (dynamic, running).
       - Containers are isolated but can communicate via networking.

-    4. Dockerfile: A text file with instructions to build a Docker image.

-    5. Docker Hub (Registry): A repository where Docker images are stored.
+    # Docker Hub (Registry):
+      - A repository where Docker images are stored.

-    6. Docker Compose: A tool to define and run multi-container applications.
+    # Docker Compose: A tool to define and run multi-container applications.
       - Uses a docker-compose.yml file.
       - Define app services in one file (docker-compose.yml).
       - Reproducible environments -> same setup runs on any machine.
       - Simplifies orchestration (without Kubernetes).

+    # Docker Networks:
-    7. Docker Networks: Helps Docker containers to communicate with each other, the host machine, and external systems.
+      - Helps Docker containers to communicate with each other, the host machine, and external systems.
       - Like a Local Area Network inside Docker.
       - Types: bridge (default), host, none, overlay, macvlan.

+    # Docker Volume:
-    8. Docker Volume: A mechanism to persist data generated and used by Docker containers.
+      - A mechanism to persist data generated and used by Docker containers.
       - Store data outside the container, making it persistent and shareable across containers
       - Data persistence (data survives container restarts/deletion).
       - Sharing data between multiple containers.
       - Better performance than storing data inside the container filesystem.
       - Backup & restore support.

   ![Cntainer](assets/Container.png)

   ## Docker files

-    Dockerfile: A text file that contains a set of instructions for building a Docker image.
+    A text file that contains a set of instructions for building a Docker image.

-    - Essential Instructions
+    # Essential Instructions

       FROM -> defines the base image.